MarcelloBorromeo/stirfry-financial-agent/README.md

 - Long chat histories can blow context windows and crash the session.
 - “Smart” agents still need boring engineering: validation, caps, routing logic, and deterministic fallback behavior.

-This repo treats those failure modes as part of the product design, not edge cases.

 ---

 ## Memory & history hygiene (one of the main engineering constraints)